 We can restore a BVI company that has been Struck Off the Register of Companies.

-If your BVI company has an overdue licence fee it will have an Inactive Status at the Registry of Corporate Affairs.
+If your BVI company has unpaid licence fees it will have an Inactive Status at the Registry of Corporate Affairs.
 Therefore the company is not in Good Standing, but has not yet been struck off.
 Your company must pay its licence fee and the appropriate penalties in order to restore your company’s active status

 No Certificates of Good Standing or Certificates of Incumbency can be issued while a company’s status is Inactive.